kismetwireless/kismet-web-docs/content/en/packages.md

 ## Hardware platforms

-Packages are built for specific hardware platforms; your package manager shoudl automatically select packages for your platform.
+Packages are built for specific hardware platforms; your package manager should automatically select packages for your platform.

 | Platform | Type | Devices |
 | -------- | ---- | ------- |